openfiesta/openfiestalab/labguide/labs/bio.md

 ## The Bio-X-Space

-The Bio-x-Space iming to provide openFIESTA with a space that allows the students to fast prototype around biology.
+The Bio-x-Space iming to provide Open FIESTA with a space that allows the students to fast prototype around biology.

 In this space, you will find different equipment for working from molecular biology to genetics or microfluidics.